JoshuaWise/nodemark/README.md

 ### .toString([*format*]) -> *number*

 Returns a nicely formatted string describing the result of the benchmark.
-By default the `"hz"` format is used (displaying ops/sec), but you can optionally specify `"nanoseconds"`, `"microseconds"`, `"milliseconds"`, or `"seconds"` to change the information returned.
+By default the `"hz"` format is used, which displays ops/sec, but you can optionally specify `"nanoseconds"`, `"microseconds"`, `"milliseconds"`, or `"seconds"` to change the information returned.

 ## License